rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

 ```

 #### 2.2.5.
 Application Entry Point
 Application Entry Points differ significantly across platforms, ranging from a simple `main` function to complex class hierarchies.
 In Android, the entry point is the class specified in the `AndroidManifest.xml` file, while in iOS, it's a struct with the `@main` annotation.
-The Entry Point may reside in the project's root or within the infrastructure layer directory.
+The Entry Point may reside in the project's root or within the platform layer directory.
 The Application Entry Point is responsible for creating the dependency container and performing all necessary initializations.

 ### 2.3.
 External
-The External layer represents the environment outside of the application's Domain and Infrastructure layers, encompassing the underlying platform, frameworks, and external libraries that the application relies upon for various functionalities.
+The External layer represents the environment outside of the application's Core and Platform layers, encompassing the underlying platform, frameworks, and external libraries that the application relies upon for various functionalities.
 It acts as the interface between the application and the external world.
 This layer typically comprises a diverse set of components, including:

 - **Operating System (OS)**: Provides fundamental services and resources, such as process management, memory allocation, and file system access.